gardener/gardener/docs/development/testmachinery_tests.md

 ## Framework

-The framework directory contains all the necessary functions / utilities for running the integration test suite.
+The framework directory contains all the necessary functions / utilities for running test machinery tests.
 For example, there are methods for creation/deletion of shoots, waiting for shoot deletion/creation, downloading/installing/deploying helm charts, logging, etc.

 The framework itself consists of 3 different framework that expect different prerequisites and offer context specific functionality.